 Break the Cycle

 This kind of thought process is dangerous.
 As you likely already know, compulsive gambling can destroy lives.
 What else can destroy lives?
 Poor diet.
 What sort of thinking prompts a person to eat fast food three meals a day every day of the week?
 Impulsive thinking!
 When we eat poorly, we blame time and money for our impulsive decision-making.
-When we gamble over much we blame the cards for not favoring us.
+When we gamble overmuch, we blame the cards for not favoring us.
 We may even blame a lack of money for the money that we’re spending on our bets.
 It doesn’t make much sense when you stop to think it through, does it?

 Here’s where the correlation comes into light.
 The better we feel about ourselves, the less likely we are to make mistakes.
 Gambling when we’re trying to get our lives back in order?
 That’s a mistake.
-And the better we eat, the greater we’ll feel.
+And the better we eat, the greater we’re feel.
 Fresh home-cooked meals rich in vitamins and minerals will leave our bodies in good condition and our minds running on all cylinders.
 Now we can consider all our options, including the detriment we’ll cause if we spiral back into a lack of self-control.
 The very sort of self-control we lack if we’re constantly eating out, causing harm to our minds and bodies!
 It’s all cyclical, and that is why it’s so crucial that we take care of ourselves when we’re breaking away from our vices.

 No matter how strong we are, we’ll always have an easier time curbing addictions when we aren’t alone.
 You’re going to need a dedicated support network, and developing these sorts of bonds will also mean living a healthier life.
 Mental health has inescapable ties to compulsive gambling, and our mentality will improve when we’re surrounded by people who care about us and want to see us get through this.
+“Social media can be a good adjunct to treatment, but not necessarily a replacement.
+If online support and resources are all that some people can manage, then I think it’s important we support them in that.”
+A reminder from Dr. Stephanie Smith, a clinical psychologist

 Good news, then, because we can find these people just about anywhere.
 While there’s no replacement for a deeper sense of love only available to us through those who are closest, there’s plenty of good vibes to be had in hiking guilds, dance clubs, and any other hot hangout scene.
 Get social!
 Scope out the local offerings and challenge yourself to reconnect with other people.
 There’s no underestimating just how helpful it is to see a few friendly faces in life.